 An analysis of 19 participants from each of the resveratrol and placebo groups also showed evidence that resveratrol restores the integrity of the blood-brain barrier, whose role is to restrict the movement of molecules and cells between the blood system and the brain.
 The blood-brain barrier can start to break down when high levels of a protein called matrix metalloproteinase-9 (MMP-9) are present.

-Patients treated with resveratrol had a fifty percent reduction in MMP-9 levels in their cerebrospinal fluid (the fluid that surrounds the brain and spinal cord).
+Patients treated with resveratrol had a 50% reduction in MMP-9 levels in their cerebrospinal fluid (the fluid that surrounds the brain and spinal cord).
 These findings were published in the Journal of Neuroinflammation in 2017.

-Another clinical trial (NCT01716637), sponsored by the Life Extension Foundation, tested the effect of a multi-ingredient dietary supplement that included resveratrol in about 12 participants with mild to moderate Alzheimer’s disease.
+A Phase 1 trial (NCT01716637), sponsored by the Life Extension Foundation, tested the effect of a multi-ingredient dietary supplement that included resveratrol in about 12 participants with mild to moderate Alzheimer’s disease.
 The supplement was administered alone or in addition to Enbrel (etanercept), a medicine used to treat autoimmune disorders, which was injected into tissues close to the spinal column (peri-spinally).
 The participants’ scores on cognitive tests were tracked.
-The Phase 1 pilot study was completed in May 2016 but results have not been reported.
+The pilot study was completed in May 2016, but results have not been reported.

 Last updated: Aug.
 17, 2019

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.